Sikth: Second album (2006–2007)

 The band returned in 2006 with their second full-length album Death of a Dead Day.
 It was released in the UK on 26 June 2006 on their new label Bieler Bros.
 Records.
 It was earlier released in the US on 6 June.
 The album entered the UK album charts at number 94.
 The album was once again produced by the band themselves, with mixing duties handled by Matt Plant.

-In support of the album, SikTh performed a show at The White Horse in High Wycombe, the venue of their first ever gig, on 6 June 2006 and at the Download Festival 2006 four days later, as well as short UK tour.
+In support of the album, Sikth performed a show at The White Horse in High Wycombe, the venue of their first ever gig, on 6 June 2006 and at the Download Festival 2006 four days later, as well as short UK tour.

 An EP titled Flogging the Horses was released in October 2006, featuring demo versions from Death of a Dead Day tracks, as well as a remix version of "Where Do We Fall?".
 The track "Each Other and Ourselves" was also included, which was a bonus track on the Japanese version of the album.
 The EP was limited to just 1,500 copies.

 Departure of vocalists and hiatus (2007–2013)

 On 8 May 2007, it was announced that vocalists Mikee Goodman and Justin Hill would be leaving the band at the conclusion of the July 2007 "The Black Summer Starts Here" UK tour set, due to their ongoing projects and producing careers.
-Mikee Goodman's and Justin Hill's final performance in SikTh was at the Carling Academy, Islington, London on 14 September 2007 (this was a rescheduled show).
+Goodman's and Hill's final performance in SikTh was at the Carling Academy, Islington, London on 14 September 2007 (this was a rescheduled show).

-On 27 May 2008, SikTh announced that the band had decided to split due to numerous factors.
+On 27 May 2008, Sikth announced that the band had decided to split due to numerous factors.
 The main reasons cited for their break-up was the inability to find a replacement for Mikee and Justin, as well as commitment to other projects.

-On 15 January 2012, an official SikTh Facebook Page was created by the band in order to reissue and sell SikTh merchandise.
+On 15 January 2012, an official Sikth Facebook Page was created by the band in order to reissue and sell Sikth merchandise.
 The band also stated that when they do reform, it will not be "for the wrong reasons" and that "we owe it to our fans to produce something very special when we return."